gv-sh/gaurav-singh.info/cv.md

 NB: Co-facilitated course with [Dr.Naveen Bagalkot](/mentors/naveen-bagalkot/) \
 RS: Co-facilitated course with (Dr.) Riyaz Shaikh \
 VC: Co-facilitated course with [Dr.Venkat Chilukuri](/mentors/venkat-chilukuri/)

----

-A print and more detailed version of this CV is available on [request](mailto:gv-sh@outlook.com).